web-infra-dev/rsdoctor-action/README.md

 ## Features

-- 🔍 Comprehensive bundle analysis: analyze JavaScript, CSS, HTML, and other assets; compare the current bundle size against the baseline from the target branch; generate a detailed Rsdoctor HTML diff report; and automatically surface results in PR comments and the workflow summary.
+Analyze JavaScript, CSS, HTML, and other assets; compare the current bundle size against the baseline from the target branch; generate a detailed Rsdoctor HTML diff report; and automatically surface results in PR comments and the workflow summary.

 ## Configuration